-Although new economic opportunities may arise in the closed loop recycling industry and related industries, there may be a corresponding decrease in economic opportunities in traditional recycling and specific waste management options.
+Although new economic opportunities may arise in the closed loop recycling industry and also related industries, there may be a corresponding decrease in economic opportunities in traditional recycling and specific waste management options in some instances.

 Potential Benefits & Drawbacks Of Open Loop Recycling

 As a brief summary though, some of the main potential benefits and drawbacks to open loop recycling might be: